daar/GLPT/README.md

 <!-- API-SUPPORT-LIST:END -->

 ## Design considerations
 GLPT is planned to be a simple and easy to use library.
 When working on the code please consider the following;

 * flat API, so no classes and no objects
 * no external dependencies are allowed, also adding FPC units should be considered carefully
 * only OpenGL context handling, no audio, font or UI included to name a few

 ## Contributors
 GLPT is made possible thanks to people that are willing to spend their time and lend their skills, helping to code and submit new ideas.
+The following persons (in alphabetical order) have committed to this project.
 <!-- CONTRIBUTOR-LIST:START -->
 * Darius Blaszyk (daar)
 * Ryan Joseph (genericptr)